indianajson/can-i-take-over-dns/README.md

 ## Reporting to Bug Bounty Programs

 Here's a [public $500 bounty report](https://hackerone.com/reports/1226891) for a DNS takeover that I wrote with a thorough explanation to help you understand the issue and give you a template for how to write your own report.

 Remember, **<ins>always create a valid proof of concept</ins>** (like the text record I added to the DNS zone in this report) before you report an issue to a bug bounty program, this will save time and get you paid faster.
+This list is updated infrequently (due to the fact things don't change that fast), so it is possible something listed below as `Vulnerable` is now `Not Vulnerable`.
+To that end, be sure to always perform a proof of concept takeover before reporting.

 ## DNS Providers